spxbhuhb/adaptive/doc/internals/actual UI.md

   - checks if there is a higher anchor specified
       - if so, forwards the call with the specified anchor
       - if not, forwards the call with itself (the `if` or `for`) as the higher anchor

+## Measure and layout

+When a container fragment is added to the adapter:

+- the adapter sets the `layoutFrame` of the container fragment
+- calls `measure` of the container fragment
+- calls `layout` of the container fragment